 How can I prepare Giannotiko (Syrupy Rolled Phyllo and Kataifi Pastry with Walnuts)?

 Preparing Giannotiko is indeed very easy, all you have to do is simply follow the steps in my recipe and you won’t be disappointed.

 When making traditional pastry based sweets always start by preparing the syrup.
 The syrup needs to be cold when poured over the warm rolled pastry bites so that it can be absorbed.

-To make the syrup add water, sugar, cinnamon stick ,lemon juice, lemon zest, star anise and vanilla essence in a saucepan.
+To make the syrup add water, sugar, cinnamon stick ,lemon juice, lemon peel, star anise and vanilla essence in a saucepan.
 Add one or two slices of oranges to get that lovely orangy flavour and aroma.
 My secret when making the syrup is to add a tablespoon of pure Greek honey for that extra sweetness at the end, just as the syrup rests.

 Bring the syrup to boil and let it for 5 minutes until it thickens.
 Remove the saucepan form the hob and add honey.
 Stir lightly and set it aside to cool.
 The syrup needs to be cold when you pour it over the Giannotiko rolls.

 How do I prepare the filling?